NonaEarth/simple-typescript-blockchain/README.md

 # simple-typescript-blockchain

-A Project with a course in Nomad Coders.
+A project done with a course in Nomad Coders.